oidoid/atlas-pack/readme.md

 ## Installation

-Execute `npm i --save-prefix= aseprite-atlas` to install aseprite-atlas.
+Execute `npm i -E aseprite-atlas` to install aseprite-atlas.
 See the [changelog](docs/changelog.md) for release notes.

 ## Sprite Sheets and Atlases